Chayote: Uses, Benefits, Side effects and more By Dr. Smita Barode

 There is not enough evidence on the interaction of the chayote extracts with other drugs.
 Further studies are required.
 Therefore, you must consult your doctor if you are on any other medication before consuming chayote.

 Chayote recipes can be enjoyed in both savory and sweet dishes.
-Confused how to cook chayote?
+Confused about how to cook chayote?
 Here are a few chayote recipe ideas to inspire your culinary creativity:

 Create a refreshing salad by thinly slicing chayote and mixing it with your favorite vegetables, such as tomatoes, onions, and bell peppers.
 Toss the salad with a zesty vinaigrette dressing for a crisp and healthy side dish.